Quilibrium.one

 2 - Install Ubuntu

-Install the OS Ubuntu 22.04.X.
+Install the OS Ubuntu 22.04 or 24.04.
 If your server has two disks, consider configuring them in "RAID 1" (typically offered by your provider).
 This setup mirrors one disk to the other, providing redundancy and safeguarding against data loss in case one disk fails.

-From now on, you can also use the Q.One - Node Quickstart Menu tool directly in your terminal.
+From now on, you can also use the Q1 - Node Manager tool directly in your terminal.
 If this is the first node you install, I still recommend following the guide here to understand all the steps.

 If everything looks fine, proceed to the next step.